haydenleedev/travel-app/README.md

 [Weatherbit API](https://www.weatherbit.io/account/create), and
 [Pixabay API](https://pixabay.com/api/docs/) has been used for this project.

+### Extend the Project
+* Pull in an image for the country from Pixabay API when the entered location brings up no results

 ### Service Worker
 The project has set up service workers in webpack.